 During the year, the external auditor also participated in discussions with the finance and audit committee regarding the Group interim financial statements and meetings with the Fraport AG Supervisory Board regarding the annual and consolidated financial statements.

-Disclosure of the statement on corporate management and corporate governance report
+Disclosure of the joint statement on corporate management and corporate governance report

-The Executive Board disclosed the statement on corporate governance and corporate governance report on February 16, 2017 on www.fraport.com in the section Investor Relations.
+The Executive Board disclosed the joint statement on corporate management and corporate governance report on March 16, 2018 on www.fraport.com/corporategovernance.